tejasmanohar/spotispaz/README.md

 spotispaz
 =========

-shell script to make spotify track spaz out on mac by pausing and playing in an infinite loop
+shell script to make spotify track spaz out on mac by pausing and playing in an infinite loop with 0.5s intervals

 ## instructions